 The White Cliffs of Dover (Image: Makiko Itoh/Flickr | CC BY-NC-SA 2.0)

-Just in time for the second anniversary of Brexit, Prof. Ina Habermann of the English department of the University of Basel and students of her research seminar The Road to Brexit published their podcast on the historical and cultural reasons and motivations why so many Britons voted to leave the EU.
-In eleven contributions they looked for example at Winston Churchill’s war rhetoric as well as at the myth of Dunkirk or T2 Trainspotting and a European perspective at Great Britain.
-For me as a professional radio journalist who by chance happens to be working at the English department in Basel right now, it was a great pleasure and challenge to help them bring their project alive.
-Together with Ina Habermann I edited the texts of the students, I taught them how to speak on the radio and took care of recording, editing and publication of the project.
+Just in time for Brexit’s second anniversary, Prof. Ina Habermann at the University of Basel and students of her research seminar published their podcast The Road to Brexit on the historical and cultural preconditions and motifs why so many Britons voted to leave the EU on June 23, 2016.
+Trained as a professional radio journalist who writes her PhD at the English department in Basel, it was a great pleasure and challenge to help them bring their project alive.
+Together with Prof. Habermann I edited the texts of the students, I taught them how to speak on the radio and took care of recording, editing and publication of the project.
+In eleven contributions the students looked for example at Winston Churchill’s war rhetoric as well as at the myth of Dunkirk or the movie T2 Trainspotting and a European perspective at Great Britain.

-Today the article about the project and its background was published on the website of the university.
-You can read it here in German or in English.
+You can read an article about the project and its background on the website of the university in German or in English.
 Further information about the project, the production and the contents you can find here.
 And last but not least you can listen to the podcast here.

 I highly recommend to take some time for this podcast.
-Listening to these 69 minutes is in my opinion truely enligthening and definitely worthwhile.
+Listening to these 69 minutes of an enlightening fusion of cultural studies research and radio journalism is in my opinion definitely worthwhile.
 Congratulations to Prof. Habermann and her students, well done!
+It’s been a blast to work with you.

 It’s my great pleasure to announce the return or the Russian avant-garde, at least on air and online – unfortunately only in German, though: Today, Friday April 20 my feature “Die Medienkunst der russischen Avantgarde” will be broadcast.
 Therefore I had the great pleasure to talk to some terrific researchers and experts on Russian art, media and cultural history: Siegfried Zielinski, Berlin based media-archaeologist and theoretician, Sylvia Sasse, professor for Slavic literary studies at the University of Zurich, the historian and musicologist Boris Belge (Basel) and the Chlebnikov expert Andrea Hacker (Bern).